williamjacksn/docker-cartography/README.md

 ## Usage

 In your current working directory, create a file named `docker-compose.yaml` with the following contents.
-Include your actual AWS Access Key ID and Secret Access Key.

 ```yaml
 version: '3.8'